On this page:

 Now the cathode voltage of the EL41 was a bit low.
 I saw that the getter mirror on the second EF40 was very thin, possibly indicating wear.
 I replaced it, getting a slightly lower anode voltage.
 There was a +1V on its grid so it drew too much current (3&nbps;mA instead of 2).
 The anode is DC-coupled to the EL41 so it also offsets the cathode voltage of the output valve.
 The cause was the leaky paper capacitor C11 between first and second stage.
 I replaced it by a Philips mylar capacitor.

 When turning the output level control, it cracked.
 It was dirty inside.
 I unmounted it, sprayed a drop of mild contact cleaner inside and turned it a few times.
 Reattached it and the cracking was gone.
 I also cleaned the contacts of the range control resistor carrousel.
-There was some brownish sticky goo on them, exactly like the pollution on the contacts of the GM2885 oscillator I finished two weeks before.
+There was some brownish sticky goo on them, exactly like the pollution on the contacts of the GM2885 oscillator I finished two weeks earlier.
 I suspect this is dried-out contact grease Philips originally had applied.
 I cleaned then using isopropyl alcohol first, then ammonia and finally applying fresh contact grease to the contacts.
 They should be fine for the next 50 years.

 All repairs done.
 Front and knobs to be mounted.